jaeyk/measuring-lived-racial-experience/README.md

 - The goal of this article is to document **how I cleaned, imputed, and ran a factor analysis on a large-scale survey data** (2016 National Asian American Survey) to measure the multi-dimensions of racial lived experience.
-This is part of the research which I have conducted with my advisor [Taeku Lee](https://www.law.berkeley.edu/our-faculty/faculty-profiles/taeku-lee/) (UC Berkeley) for the past few years.
+This is part of the research which I have conducted with my advisor [Taeku Lee](https://www.law.berkeley.edu/our-faculty/faculty-profiles/taeku-lee/) (UC Berkeley) for the past two years (2018-2020).